Tom Clancy: Author, Fan Favorite and Probate Lesson

 “It seems as if Tom Clancy did not plan his estate as carefully as the highly organized military operatives in his novels,” comments Rocco Beatrice, Managing Director of Estate Street Planners, LLC.

 It was smart of Tom Clancy to create trusts so that future earnings can be managed in an easier and more effective manner.
-The fact that there is probate battle over estate taxation shows that Clancy did not use an irrevocable trust, which could have prevented the current courtroom fight and the unwelcome media attention into his family’s finances.
+The fact that there is a probate battle over estate taxation shows that Clancy did not use an irrevocable trust, which could have prevented the current courtroom fight and the unwelcome media attention into his family’s finances.

 An irrevocable trust is a trust created by an individual that by its design cannot be amended, modified, changed or revoked.
 When you create an irrevocable trust, its efficacy will be dictated by its construction, funding, and management.
 An irrevocable trust is made to avoid probate, minimize taxation, and eliminate the worry of having to create a will that can be introduced in court and become public.

-Tom Clancy should not have waited until passing away to create his trusts.
+Tom Clancy should not have waited until passing away to create his trust.
 Had Clancy created and funded an irrevocable trust instead of relying on a will and some supplements to his will as the governing documents of his estate plan, then the intimate details of his final wishes would have remained a private family matter.

 If you’d like to talk about your plans for the future, a Phoenix estate planning attorney can help.
 Call us today.
 We are careful in every will and trust creation, jurisdiction, and management.